Wondering how much it will cost to sell your house or condo? Here’s a breakdown of all the costs you’ll need to be prepared to pay:

 BREL tip: the person with the most information almost always wins a negotiation

-Pre-listing home inspections in Toronto cost $400-$600, though some real estate agents (including the BREL team!), cover that expense.
+Pre-listing home inspections in Toronto cost $400-$600, though some real estate agents (including the BREL team!), cover that expense for Sellers.
 We consider it an important part of our pricing strategy and a critical part of marketing your home to prospective Buyers.

 Status Certificate (for condos)